smontlouis/Venez-et-Raisonnons/README.md

 - [x] Offlines pictures
 - [x] Highlight / Copy / Share verses
 - [x] Register user / Login
-- [ ] ?Force users to be logged to perform actions
+- [X] Force users to be logged to perform actions
 - [x] New design navigation (Glo Bible like)
 - [ ] New logo